On average, your neighbors pay $90 a month.See Your Rates

-Montana has moderate home insurance premiums compared to other US states.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Montana was $1,003, quite a bit lower than the national average of $1,132.
+How much is home insurance in Montana?
+Compared to other US cities, Montana has moderate homeowners insurance premiums.
+The average cost of home insurance in the state of Montana was $1,081.
+That's quite a bit lower than the national average of $1,173.
 24 states have lower average homeowners insurance rates than Montana.

 Choosing a homeowners insurance company in Montana should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Montana from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Montana.
 Out of the 2,171 Montana homeowners that used QuoteWizard to request insurance quotes last year, 186 had no home insurance.